Making extra copies of material you’ve purchased may save your ministry money. But the real cost of copyright infringement may shock you.

 Why Can’t We Just Share Good Stuff?

 Perception: Many churches’ websites include relevant articles or streaming worship music to draw in people.
-Some great news on this front is that only a small minority (4 percent) of respondents reported copying and posting articles to their sites without permission or credit to the author.
+But, thankfully, only a small minority (4 percent) of respondents reported copying and posting articles to their sites without permission or credit to the author.
 Sixty-seven percent say they’ve never posted something without permission.

 We Bought the CD—Why Can’t We Play It?

 Perception: 60 percent of children’s ministers say they purchase great music and share it with families by playing it over the sound system.
 On a positive note, only seven percent admit to burning and distributing extra CDs whenever they like.